kekons4/Git-In-My-Hub/README.md

 # Git-In-My-Hub

+## Description
 An iOS app that uses the Open GitHub API to pull user account data into view for the user.
+Discover other GitHub user profiles and their repos, share them with others by tapping the share button.

 ## Screenshots